-- Learn about concepts of regenerative medicine. - Study the mechanisms of regeneration of tissues in the treatment of Myocardial infarction various Immune techniques. - Explore the recent advances in the application of regenerative technologies to combat and overcome problems associated with ageing- Parkinson's disease.
+- Learn about concepts of regenerative medicine(L2). - Study an overview of regenerative medicine and its applications in the treatment of various diseases (L3). - Study the mechanisms of regeneration of tissues in the treatment of Myocardial infarction(L3). - Learn concepts of various Immune techniques(L2).

+• Explore the recent advances in the application of regenerative technologies to combat and overcome problems associated with ageing- Parkinson's disease (L3).